Funded childcare for two-year-olds

 What happens when my child actually starts?

-When your child starts with a nursery, playgroup or childminder they will carry out an initial assessment with you and your child so that they can understand and identify your child's strengths, interests and next steps.
+When your child starts with a nursery, pre-school or childminder they will carry out an initial assessment with you and your child so that they can understand and identify your child's strengths, interests and next steps.

 This is important, as it gives the childcare setting a starting point from which they can plan and tailor your child's care and learning to make sure that they are able to thrive and enjoy their time in nursery.